RaffaeleFiorillo/Fast_and_Curious/README.md

       - Statistical data of the player's learning journey;
       - Smart suggestions/specific directions for improvement;

+  -> In-Game Shop:

+      - New car Skins;
+      - Boosts;

+  -> New Modes to play:
+      - New types of Missions.
+The new Missions must be ways to improve typing skills in funny and enjoyable ways.

 ## How to support the game:
   If you find a bug in the game, need assistance or just have some ideas that could make the game better, you are more than welcome to contact me by email: raffadeus8@gmail.com.
+  Make sure that the subject of the email is "Fast and Curious support".

+### Whays of supporting the game:
+  -> New car skins:
+        - Must be a png image with a maximum heigth of 54 pixels and length of 90.
+The background must be transparent;

+  -> New ideas:
+        - Any idea that would make this game better is welcome.